 Bibhu Simkhada, a native of Kathmandu, Nepal, received his B.S. in Biological Sciences and a minor in Chemistry from the University of Mississippi OleMiss in the spring of 2021.
 During his time at OleMiss, he worked under Dr. Gregg Roman to understand the role of pre-synaptic vesicle fusion proteins (Unc family of proteins) in the development of alcohol tolerance.
 Using Drosophila as a model system, he looked at how ethanol interacts with Unc13 to induce behavioral and molecular changes.

-I will be joining Clemson’s Center of Human Genetics in the fall of 2021 where I will be working with Dr. Robert Anholt and Dr. Trudy Mackay to explore other horizons of genetics with Drosophila as a model system.
-Outside of academics, I enjoy swimming and being outdoors (hiking, camping) as a hobby.
+Bibhu joined Clemson’s Center for human genetics in the fall of 2021 as a doctoral student where he started working with Dr. Robert Anholt and Dr. Trudy Mackay to explore other horizons of Drosophila genetics.
+Outside of academics, he enjoys swimming and being outdoors.